The definitive guide to Bridging Loans, insights for Scotland

 💬 Our Insight

-Glasgow and Edinburgh still dominate bridging activity, but in 2025 we’re seeing much sharper deal flow in secondary towns, places with overlooked stock, high rental demand, and open-minded lenders.
+Glasgow and Edinburgh still dominate the Scottish enquiry level, but in 2025 we’re seeing much sharper deal flow in secondary towns, places with overlooked stock, high rental demand, and open-minded lenders.
 It’s a sign that professional investors are thinking beyond postcode prestige.

 💬 Our Insight